zuozhenggh/learning-library/data-management-library/mysql-se/mysql-cloud/launchmds-sa-ha/launchmds-sa-ha.md

     ![Connect](./images/07switch01.png " ")
     * Select Switchover from the More Actions menu.
 The Switchover dialog is displayed
      ![Connect](./images/07switch02.png " ")
-    * Switch the PRimary from AD-2 to AD-3
+    * Switch the PRimary from AD-1 to AD-2
     * Click Switchover to begin the switch process.
     ![Connect](./images/07switch03.png " ")
     * The DB System's status changes to Updating, and the selected instance becomes the primary.